Meaningful Parenting- Forget happiness, focus on your career.

 39 LPA (Lakh per annum) +IIM= Lifelong happiness guaranteed.

 (IIM Indore Concludes Placement Season For 2017 Class with Highest Package Offered 39 LPA).

-Two things which are important to us- money and brand.
+There are two things which are essential to us- money and brand.

-And these institutes somewhere ensure these two ingredients for a 'happy life'.
+And these institutes somewhere ensure these two ingredients for a happy life.
 So, what if the child needs coaching right in the womb?
-We will do it for the sake of scraping out a piece of the extremely scarce pie and a pie which I can show off to others.
+We will do it for the sake of scraping out a piece of the highly scarce pie and a pie which I can show off to others.

-But I have come to understand that India is changing for better.
-We parents are changing for better.
-We are trying to live our life and not the one others want us to.
+But I have come to understand that India is changing for the better.
+We, as parents, are changing for the better.
+We are trying to live our lives and not the ones others want us to.
 We have also started appreciating our child's drawings and his kabaddi game.
-We still want the best for our child but we try not to decide the best for him.
+We still want the best for our child, but we try not to decide for him.
 We are getting comfortable with his choices too.
 We are managing our emotions when it comes to comparing our child to the genius Pandey ji ka beta.
 But we have a long way to go.
 Don't we?

 Also, a country needs to provide space for all kinds to coexist without any judgments.
 I choose to be an optimist for lack of a better alternative.
 This change may take a while but is inevitable.
 Changing 1,326,801,576 (plus minus every moment births and deaths) people and their country cannot be done by a government alone.
 It requires one small step.
 OUR STEP.